-- Show understanding of current trends in show jump course design. - Show requirements of show jump tracks at different levels. - Show familiarity with a variety of show jump equipment. - Show familiarity and understanding of distances used in show jump courses. - Show clear ownership of training philosophies. - Be able to explain philosophies and check understanding of listeners. - Show ability to develop and improve horses. - Show ability to maintain safety and horse confidence when using fences. - Recognise strengths and limitations in horses performance. - Show clear understanding of systematic training of horses. - Show ability to plan development and future planning.
+- Show clear ownership of training philosophies. - Be able to explain philosophies and check understanding of listeners. - Show ability to use the scales of training and the scale of marks as an objective measurement. - Show ability to develop and improve a young horse. - Show ability to maintain safety and horse confidence if using jump equipment. - Recognise strengths and limitations in horses' performance. - Show clear understanding of systematic training of horses. - Show ability to plan future development and a way forward.

-- Full set of show jumps available with assistants. - Horse/pony of any size or type. - Horse/pony of any age from 4 years upwards but must be sufficiently established to allow the candidate to clearly show their jump training philosophies. - Horse/pony with any level of ability and experience. - Candidates may ride or work from the ground using another rider. - Horse/pony with limited or significant experience for their age. - Horse/pony capable of any quality of work from limited to excellent. - Sole use of an enclosed area.
+- Horse/pony of any size or type. - Horse/pony of any age from 3 to 6 years. - Horse/pony with any level of ability and experience. - Candidates riding the horse/pony, or developing the work from the ground using another rider in order to make a critical evaluation. - Horse/pony with limited or significant experience for their age. - Horse/pony capable of various qualities of work from limited to excellent. - Sole or shared use of an enclosed area.